Digital Marketing KPIs for 2023

 - Uninteresting graphics, charts, and graphs

-KPI #7: Average Conversion Rate
+Average Visitor to Lead Conversion Rate

 Average Conversion Rate | |